mayankshouche/DSLabFinalProject/index.md

 ## Final Thoughts

 It appears that, even for small datasets, BERT is able to produce sentence embeddings that have a decent level of linear seperability, enough to be learned to a significant level by a simple logistic regression.
 This is promising, as researchers can easily evaluate recent political topics on Twitter that only have a small corpus of tweets with a fast-training model.
-In the next section, we explore the impact of a larger dataset on the performance of BERT to seperate political tweets.
+In the next section, we explore the impact of a larger dataset on the performance of BERT to seperate broader political tweets.